dinushaw83/mailg-test/README.md

 docker-compose.yaml              # Service orchestration
 ```

-## Extending the Boilerplate
+## Extending the Mailg

 ### Best Practices

-When extending the boilerplate, follow these best practices:
+When extending the mailg, follow these best practices:

 1. **Use Constants**: Always use enums and constants from `app.core.constants` instead of hardcoded strings
 2. **Type Safety**: Import and use `UserRole`, `ItemStatus`, `ItemPriority` enums for type hints